Yomisana/Yomisana/README.md

 ### AntiCheatHammer

-I am the organizer of Anti Cheat Hammer(ACH),ACH is Minecarft Anti Cheat Software, work like EAC or BE but only Check Startup plugin & verson and mod.
+I am the organizer of Anti Cheat Hammer(ACH),ACH is Minecarft Anti Cheat Software.
-Support for windows platform other platform not have support :( .
-It will soon support :) .
+Support for windows platform other platform not have support :( It will soon support :)